briandrum/codes.forchagrin.com/_chapters/chapter-1153-solar-energy-systems.md

 ## 1153.04   Application requirements

-In addition to the application requirements set forth in [Section 1109.04][CF Section 1109.04], an application for a solar energy system shall include:
+In addition to the application requirements set forth in [Section 1109.04][CFCO 1109.04], an application for a solar energy system shall include:

 1. _(a)_ The manufacturer's specifications.